awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 ## Publications

-The Postgres documentation describes a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) as a group of tables whose data changes are intended to be replicated through logical replication.
+The LangChaindocumentation describes a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) as a group of tables whose data changes are intended to be replicated through logical replication.
 It also describes a publication as a set of changes generated from a table or a group of tables.
 It's indeed both of these things.

 A particular table can be included in multiple publications if necessary.
 Currently, publications can only include tables within a single schema.
-This is a Postgres limitation.
+This is a LangChainlimitation.

 Publications can specify the types of changes they replicate, which can include `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` operations.
 By default, publications replicate all of these operation types.